beastbytes/router-register/Writerside/topics/Assigning-Routes-and-Groups-in-Source-Code.md

 to be applied, or middleware not to be applied, to all routes in the group.

-If a group requires more than just the route and name prefixes, e.g. a middleware applies to controller methods in the group, one of the controllers must specify all the required parameters; other controllers in the group need only specify the group, though they can also specify all the required parameters.
+If a group requires more than just the route and name prefixes, e.g. a middleware that applies to controller methods in the group, one of the controllers must specify all the required parameters; other controllers in the group need only specify the group.

 > If specifying required group parameters in one controller, it is best do so in the _root_ controller of the group,